MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-parameters.md

 - Filter data from a shared dataset.
 When you add a shared dataset to a paginated report, you cannot change the query.
 In the report, you can add a dataset filter that includes a reference to a report parameter that you create.

-- Filter data from a shared dataset in a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] mobile report.
+- Filter data from a shared dataset in a SQL Server mobile report.
 See [Create mobile reports with SQL Server Mobile Report Publisher](../../reporting-services/mobile-reports/create-mobile-reports-with-sql-server-mobile-report-publisher.md) for more information.

 - Enable users to specify values to customize the data in a paginated report.
 For example, provide two parameters for the start date and end date for sales data.